A Key Cash Flow and Reserves Ratio for Churches

 We believe an appropriate benchmark for this ratio is between 40 to 80 days of annual cash expenditures on hand.
 A result of less than 20 days could be interpreted as a red flag.
 If your church’s ratio is 20 or fewer days, we recommend an immediate reduction to annual cash expenditures if sources of operating cash and/or investments are not forthcoming in the near future.

 This is one example of the ratios and measures available in the CapinCrouse Church Financial Health Index.
-Subscribers can access a range of ratios and measures to assess and track their church’s financial condition, measure against benchmarks, and compare to peer institutions.
+CapinCrouse clients and subscribers can access a range of ratios and measures to assess and track their church’s financial condition, measure against benchmarks, and compare to peer institutions.
 Please contact us to learn more.